Welcome to the online exhibitions of the Royal College of Surgeons of England Library and Archives.

 New exhibitions are added throughout the year, so check back regularly to discover more about the visual and historic treasures from our collections.

-The Royal College of Surgeons Library and Archives in Lincoln's Inn Fields is closed to visitors for a major refurbishment project.
-When we reopen in 2021, we will be presenting physical exhibitions in the building, and these will also made available online for the permanent enjoyment for all.
+Now that the Library and Archives in Lincoln's Inn Fields has reopened to visitors, we will be presenting physical exhibitions in the building, and these will also made available online for the permanent enjoyment for all.

 The Library has launched its second digital exhibition, ‘Depicting Anatomy: The hunt for unalloyed reality’.
 The exhibition is a collection of striking images from rare texts, such as Cerebri anatome (1666) by Thomas Willis, illustrated by Christopher Wren, a text on the brain and nerves that was to be deeply influential for the next two centuries.
 Such works highlight the vital and significant role of anatomical learning in medical education from the late 15th century up to the present day.